Plead Not Guilty in the Magistrates’ of Victoria

 It is also important to remember that whether you plead guilty or not guilty is always a matter for you.
 No one can ever force you to plead guilty although through the process, magistrates, prosecutors and even some lawyers can put immense pressure on a person to plead guilty.

-At the end of the day, as any good criminal lawyer knows, it always the clients choice in terms of how they plead, but what is important is that an experienced criminal solicitor has considered all of the evidence that is available and provided clear advice about the pros and cons of contesting the matter.
+At the end of the day, as any good criminal defence lawyer knows, it always the clients choice in terms of how they plead, but what is important is that an experienced criminal solicitor has considered all of the evidence that is available and provided clear advice about the pros and cons of contesting the matter.
 Things that need to be considered;

 - Advice from an experienced criminal lawyer, preferably one that specialises in criminal defence work.